 Morning

-Start your morning at The Village Coffeehouse where you’ll find delicious coffee, smoothies, and teas as well as freshly baked pastries, soups, and hearty sandwiches.
-Dine inside the comfortable café area and chat with the friendly staff or outside on the patio.
-You can also order your treats to go from the convenient drive-thru.
+Start your morning at The Village Coffeehouse, where you’ll find delicious coffee, smoothies, and teas along with freshly baked pastries, soups, and hearty sandwiches.
+Dine in the comfortable café area and chat with the friendly staff, or on the patio.
+If you're ready for adventure, grab your treats from the drive-thru and hit the road.

 Next, head over to Creole Nature Trail Adventure Point, an interactive center highlighting the natural wonders you’ll find along the Creole Nature Trail All-American Road.
-Here you can purchase souvenirs, gather informative brochures, and enjoy immersive displays.
+Here you can purchase souvenirs, gather informative brochures, and enjoy immersive displays before heading to the trail.

-The Creole Nature Trail, one of only 150 designated scenic byways in the United States, is a stunning stretch of Louisiana’s Outback, teeming with alligators, vibrant wildflowers, 26 miles of natural Gulf beaches, and over 400 bird species.
-Whether you’re crabbing along the shore, combing the sand for seashells, or simply taking in the scenery from your car, this journey is as peaceful as it is unforgettable.
+The Creole Nature Trail All-American Road, one of only 150 designated scenic byways in the United States, is a stunning stretch of Louisiana’s Outback, teeming with alligators, colorful wildflowers, 26 miles of natural Gulf beaches, and over 400 bird species.
+Whether you’re crabbing along the shore, combing the sand for seashells, or admiring the scenery from your car, this journey is as peaceful as it is unforgettable.

 Drift past sunbathing gators, swaying marsh grasses, and crashing Gulf waves, embracing the untamed beauty of Southwest Louisiana.
 Along the way, make a stop at Wetland Walkway, a 1.5-mile, wheelchair-accessible loop perfect for spotting wildlife, or head to Holly Beach, where you and your pups can roam the sandy shores, search for unique shells, and watch the birds dance along the water’s edge.